University of Dallas Police Policies

 tags.
 Additionally, proof of liability insurance must be carried in the vehicle and

-in the vehicle being banned from campus.
+may result in the vehicle being banned from campus.

 - Any inoperable vehicle on the UD campus may be towed at the owner’s expense.